gofynd/fdk-client-swift/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | companyId | integer | Company Id in which assets to be uploaded. |

-This API helps to get Inventory export history.
+This API helps to create a Inventory export job.

 *Success Response:*

-Returns a list of inventory export jobs
+Returns a success response

-Schema: `InventoryExportJob`
+Schema: `SuccessResponse`